 Variables:

-The independent/manipulated variable was the three different colors of light.
+The independent/manipulated variable are the three different wavelengths of light.
 The experiment used different colored light bulbs and set one plant under a blue light, a green light, and a white light.

-The dependent/responding variable was the absence or presence of starch in the leaves which measured by color change when using iodine.
+The dependent/responding variable was the absence or presence of starch in the leaves, measured by a change in color when staining with iodine.

-The constant variables were the location and time of the experiment, light wattages, plants and leaves, iodine and isopropyl alcohol, foil, and equipment.
+The constants were the location and time of the experiment, light wattage, plant type and leaf types, staining procedure, type of foil, and type of equipment used.

-The control group was the leaves covered with foil because they would not photosynthesize or produce any starch regardless of which colored light they were under.
-The experimental group was the uncovered leaves under the three lights.
+The control group were the leaves covered with foil because they should not photosynthesize or produce any starch regardless of which colored light they were under.
+The experimental groups were the uncovered leaves under the three different lights.

 Hypothesis:

-If parsley plants are under blue, white, and green light, the plants will demonstrate the most starch (because more photosynthesis = more glucose) under blue, then white, then green and there will be little to no starch in the leaves in the darkness under the foil.
-This will be evidenced by color change in the leaves.
+If parsley plants are under blue, white, and green light, the plants will demonstrate the most starch, because more photosynthesis means more glucose.
+We predict that the most starch will be produced under blue light, then white light, then green light and that there will be little to no starch in the leaves under the foil.
+This will be evidenced by color change in the leaves when treated with an iodine stain.

 Materials: